docker/awesome-compose/minecraft/README.md

 ```
 $ mkdir -p ~/minecraft_data
-$ docker compose up -d
+$ docker-compose up -d
 WARNING: Some services (minecraft) use the 'deploy' key, which will be ignored.
 Compose does not support 'deploy' configuration - use `docker stack deploy` to deploy to a swarm.
 Creating network "minecraft_default" with the default driver
 Creating minecraft_minecraft_1 ... done
 ```

 Note: this is using a volume in order to store Minecraft server data, that can be recovered if you remove the container and restart it.

 ## Expected result